Firdaus-Gupte/umass-philosophy-ontology/README.md

    h) How many experienced instructors do we have at UMass?
 4) Are there enough courses being offered in Fall 2026, and of all the right kinds?
    a) Does each major distribution requirement area have at least one course offered in a specified academic term?
-   b) Which distribution requirement area have no Fall 2026 course offerings?
+   b) Which distribution requirement area has no Fall 2026 course offerings?
    c) How many Fall 2026 course offerings satisfy each major distribution area?

-I then brainstormed potential classes and relationsthat would need to be created when building the ontology on top of BFO.
+I then brainstormed potential classes and relations that would need to be created when building the ontology on top of BFO.
 These included:
 - Course
 - CourseOffering
 - Course Requirement